-- 1. Individuals who assume an Officer role will not assume CA Administrator or Audit Administrator role: - 2.
+- 1. Individuals who assume an Officer role will not assume CA Administrator or Audit Administrator role; - 2.
 Individuals who assume an Audit Administrator role will not assume any other role on the CA; and - 3.
 Under no circumstances any of the four roles will perform its own compliance audit function.

-No individual will be assigned more than one role.
+No individual will be assigned more than one identity.

-5.3.
 Personnel Controls

-5.3.1.
 Qualifications, Experience, and Clearance Requirements